A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Overall, it’s decently creamy, soft, fluffy, and a little moist, like a good boxed cake mix.
 There’s a distinct, creamy strawberry taste that comes across as lightly sweet throughout.

 However, what makes this cake is the drizzle.
 This thin layer of drizzle that is layered on top, on the side, and in the center is absolutely wonderful!
-It provides it with a ton of moisture, making it denser, as well as providing a sweet hit of well-needed sugar.
+It provides it with a ton of moisture, making it denser, as well as providing a sweet hit of much-needed sugar.
 However, it’s only the surface level, leaving the rest of the cake pretty tame and a bit boring.
 Essentially, this is a decent cake that desperately needs more of that sugary-sweet drizzle, but aside from that, it has a decent, pleasant, and well-balanced creamy strawberry flavor throughout.

 Release Date